HCW-home/hcw-docs/docs/api.md

 # API documentation

-> Warning, this guide will help integration any kind of form, but is probably incomplete.
-If you looks for all possible endpoint, you might try with [Bruno](bruno.md)
+> Warning, this guide will help integrate any kind of form, but is probably incomplete.
+If you look for all possible endpoints, you might try with [Bruno](bruno.md)

-This guide provide you some endpoint documentation with sample of how to use HCW@Home API.
+This guide provides you with some endpoint documentation with a sample of how to use HCW@Home API.

 ## Response format